yang3yen/xxtea-go/README.md

 ## Introduction

-`xxtea` is a fast and secure encryption algorithm.
+[`xxtea`](https://en.wikipedia.org/wiki/XXTEA) is a block cipher.
 This project is the Golang implementation of the `xxtea` encryption algorithm.
 Refer to the implementation of the [xxtea](https://github.com/ifduyue/xxtea) project of Python.
 The encryption and decryption results are the same as the [xxtea](https://github.com/ifduyue/xxtea) project of Python.

 version: